Nanocrystal Programmable Assembly Beyond Hard Spheres (or Shapes) and Other (Simple) Potentials: Numerical Simulations

 In a fcc, the free energy as a function of lattice constant is very well represented by a sum of two body potentials all the way to the equilibrium result.
 That is, many body effects are very small.
 For the bcc, there are significant many body effects, see Eq.~\ref{Eq:simu:many_body_param}, near the free energy minimum.
 The difference in free energy between fcc and bcc is too small, and simulations were not able to establish which lattice describes equilibrium and confirm the derivation (and experimental results) in Eq.~\ref{Eq:exp_comp:bcc_fcc}, see the discussion in Ref.~\cite{Zha2018}.
 The MOLT\cite{Missoni2020, Missoni2021} mean field model briefly discussed in SubSect.~\ref{Subsect:MOLT} is able to discriminate between bcc/fcc with excellent quantitative agreement with Eq.~\ref{Eq:exp_comp:bcc_fcc}, thus providing an important validation of its predictive power.

 Coarse-grained models have been developed for these problems\cite{FanGrunwald2019}.
-Particularly relevant are potentials derived from machine learning\cite{CamposVillalobo2022}.
+Particularly relevant are potentials derived from machine learning\cite{CamposVillalobo2022, Giunta2023}.
 This is an important area for further development, as all atom or united models have obvious limitations that hamper reaching large spatial or temporal scales.
-An interesting result from Ref.~\cite{CamposVillalobo2022} is the negligible effect of many body effects for fcc, in agreement with the results in Fig.~\ref{fig:simul_sc}.
+An interesting result from Ref.~\cite{Giunta2023} is the negligible effect of many body effects for fcc, in agreement with the results discussed above, see Fig.~\ref{fig:simul_sc}.

 Simulations for the MgZn$_2$ BNSL at $\gamma=0.69$ are shown in Fig.~\ref{fig:bnsl_sims}.
 The minimum (blue dashed line) is clearly off from the OPM result (grey dashed line), thus illustrating the breakdown of the HS description.
 The OTM result, see Eq.~\ref{Eq:otm:mgzn:Eq3}, predicts the free energy minimum, thus providing yet another cross-check on its validity.
 Snapshots of the NC configurations at the minimum demonstrate that the large A-NCs develop a four-valence with tetrahedral eigenshapes, identical to the one obtained in Fig.~\ref{fig:eigen} by direct simulations with tetrahedral clusters, made possible by the presence of vortices.
 Explicit comparisons show that the OPM sizes overlap and that OTM accurately defines NC contact (or kissing).
 Fig.~\ref{fig:bnsl_sims} includes a control simulation of a single component with the same A-NCs in fcc where the sizes are described by OPM, nicely demonstrating the OTM prediction where the same NC develops a different valence and eigenshape depending on the environment (the coordination).